Migration Guides

 • Use unwrap() or Ok destructuring inside of tests.

-Make system param validation rely on the unified ECS error handling via the GLOBAL_ERROR_HANDLER #
+Make system parameter validation use the GLOBAL_ERROR_HANDLER #

 Areas:ECS.